niklasfi/ericman/README.md

 ERICMAN_CONTEXT="${HOME}/.ericman" ./ericman 37.2.6.0
 ```

-alternatively set it in the shell context using `export`:
+alternatively set it for the lifetime of the shell context using `export`

 ```sh
 export ERICMAN_CONTEXT="${HOME}/.ericman"
 ```

+and then execute ERiCman afterwards.

 ## Patches